 - Guest Editor, MDPI Sensors Special Issue “"The Intnl.
 SPAD Sensor Workshop”, 2018

-ORGANISATION OF SCIENTIFIC MEETINGS- Conference Programme/Advisory Committee: ESSCIRC 2021/2020 TPC (Emerging Computing Devices and Circuits); ISSW SC 2022, 2020 Edinburgh & 2018 Les Diablerets; MediSens 2018, London; Crete 2008, 9th Intnl.
-Conference on Applications of Nuclear Techniques; Non-Intrusive Inspection Technologies, SPIE D&S. Orlando, FLA, 2006; EUDEM2 Final Workshop: Is Humanitarian Demining Technology a Broken Promise?, Brussels, 2004; EUDEM2-SCOT, Intnl.
-Conference on Detection, Removal and Neutralization of Landmines and UXO, 2003, Brussels.
+ORGANISATION OF SCIENTIFIC MEETINGS- Conference Programme/Advisory Committee: ESSCIRC 2022-2020 TPC (Emerging Computing Devices and Circuits); ISSW SC 2022, 2020 Edinburgh & 2018 Les Diablerets; MediSens 2018, London; Crete 2008, 9th Intnl.
+Conference on Applications of Nuclear Techniques; Non-Intrusive Inspection Technologies, in SPIE’s International Symposium on Defense and Security, Orlando, FLA, 2006; EUDEM2 Final Workshop: Is Humanitarian Demining Technology a Broken Promise?, Brussels, 2004; EUDEM2-SCOT, Intnl.
+Conference on Requirements and Technologies for the Detection, Removal and Neutralization of Landmines and UXO, 2003, Brussels.

 - SPAD technology pioneered in MEGAFRAME -> core of STMicrolectronics proximity sensor (> 1.5Bn units sold so far)

 - MEGAFRAME32 sensor currently distributed by PhotonForce Ltd